-\noindstep Next, we prove the unramified case of the Grothendieck--Serre conjecture for any torsor that can be connected to a trivial torsor via a unipotent chain away from a subset of codimension two (there is also a local triviality condition for the chain).
+\noindstep Next, we prove the unramified case of the Grothendieck--Serre conjecture for any torsor that can be connected to a trivial torsor via a unipotent chain away from a subset of codimension at least two (there is also a local triviality condition for the chain).
 We follow the usual strategy.
-As in Step~\eqref{step:Descend}, following essentially~\cite{FedorovMixedChar} and~\cite{CesnaviciusGrSerre}, one finds a smooth curve $C\to\Spec R$ with a section $\Delta$, a torsor $\cE'$ over~$C$ such that $\Delta^*\cE'\approx\cE$, and an $R$-finite closed subset $Z\subset C$ such that $\cE'_{C-Z}$ is connected to the trivial torsor via a unipotent chain.
-Moreover, we may choose the data so that the unipotent chain is trivial away from a closed subscheme quasifinite over $R$.
+As in Step~\eqref{step:Descend} of Section~\ref{sect:Overview}, following essentially~\cite{FedorovMixedChar} and~\cite{CesnaviciusGrSerre}, one finds a smooth curve $C\to\Spec R$ with a section $\Delta$, a torsor $\cE'$ over~$C$ such that $\Delta^*\cE'\approx\cE$, and an $R$-finite closed subset $Z\subset C$ such that $\cE'_{C-Z}$ is connected to the trivial torsor via a unipotent chain.
+Moreover, we may choose the data so that the unipotent chain is trivial away from a closed subscheme quasi-finite over $R$.

 \noindstep Initially, $\cE'$ is a torsor over a $C$-group scheme.
 However, replacing $C$ with an \'etale cover we reduce to the case when the group scheme is a pullback from $\Spec R$.
 This step, known as \emph{equating group schemes\/}, requires some additional work in our case (see Section~\ref{sect:Equating}).
 Since the notion of trivial unipotent chain depends on a pair of opposite parabolic subgroup schemes of $\bG$, we also need to make sure that this equating is compatible with parabolic subgroup schemes.